chikamichi/jumoku/README.md

 * Loopy (*not yet*): relax the *acyclic* constraint
 * Atomic (*not yet*): relax the *connected* constraint

-## Examples
+## Basic usage

-To create an instance of a tree, you may use either:
+To create an instance of a tree, you may use either inheritance or mixins.

-inheritance/direct initialization:
+### Inheritance or direct initialization

     class MyTree < Evergreen::Tree; end
     tree = MyTree.new